-(3) Foreign currency transactions
+(4) Foreign currency transactions

-The Company's parent company only financial statements are presented in NT\$, which is also the Company's functional currency.
+The Group's consolidated financial statements are presented in NT\$, which is also the Company's functional currency.
+Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.

-Transactions in foreign currencies are initially recorded by the Company at its functional currency rates prevailing at the date of the transaction.
+Transactions in foreign currencies are initially recorded by the Group entities at their respective functional currency rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates as of the dates of the initial transactions.